 Interestingly, there are still many reminders of the mall’s former identity scattered about the mall.

-Park Your Car: Yes, there are still a few spots that won’t charge you for parking (see which Las Vegas resorts still offer free parking here).
+Park Your Car: Yes, there are still a few resorts that won’t charge you for parking.

 Upgrade Your Pool: Topgolf offers free access to their 2-level pool which also has a swim-up bar.
 The 21+ pool is accessible at no charge whether you’re playing golf or not.